 Test Preparation

-• Fasting is optional unless combined with iron studies
+Fasting is optional unless ferritin is being measured alongside other iron studies that require it.

 When to Consult a Doctor